zavolanlab/TECtool/README.md

 The output of TECtool:
 * An augmented annotation file in gtf format named enriched_annotation.gtf.
 The gtf file contains genes, transcripts, exons, CDS, START and STOP lines.
 * A file containing the novel terminal exons named classified_as_terminal_with_probabilities.tsv: The table contains the terminal exon region, the gene id, the features that were used, the probability that this region is terminal (terminal_probability), the probability that this region is intermediate (intermediate_probability), the probability that the region is background (background_probability), the type that was selected (terminal/intermediate/background) and the genomic coordinates of the region (chromosome, start, end, strand).
+* A file containing the root and the novel transcript ids
+* When TECtool is run without the options --use_precalculated_training_set --training_set_directory a directory called training_data is generated.
+This can be used as input when the options the options --use_precalculated_training_set --training_set_directory are provided.

 ## Plot novel exons